 Humanities and Performing Arts Center.
-Opened in 1990, this building features a 450-seat theater with a hydraulic pit lift, superb acoustics, and a fully rigged fly loft.
+Opened in 1990, this building features a 450-seat theater with a hydraulic pit lift, superb acoustics and a fully rigged fly loft.
 The 54,000-square-foot building also houses classrooms, academic offices, a music recital hall, private practice rooms, art studios, an art gallery, foreign language and journalism labs.

 Horace C. Smith Science Building.
-Opened in 1985, the 60,000-square-foot facility is home to academic offices, science laboratories and classrooms.
+Opened in 1985, the 60,000-square-footfacility is home to academic offices, science laboratories and classrooms.

 Library.
 This 68,300-square-foot building, opened in 1977, houses a library with a collection of more than 235,000 volumes, academic offices and classrooms.
+The second floor houses the Center for Student Success, academic support, career services and Opportunity Network.
 On the lower level, with a separate entrance, is the Tukey Theater, a 140-seat lecture hall named for the late Richard E. Tukey, who as head of the Spartanburg Chamber of Commerce was one of the community leaders instrumental in the establishment of USC Upstate.

 Health Education Complex.
-This 150,000-square-foot

-building opened in fall 2008.
-It houses the Mary Black School of Nursing, School of Education, Enrollment Services, Bookstore, and the Wellness Center - including a pool, racquetball and basketball courts, running track, climbing wall, and aerobics facilities.
-The HEC is providing first-rate recreation, exercise, and instructional and research opportunities for the campus community.
+This 150,000-square-foot building opened in fall 2008.
+It houses the Mary Black School of Nursing, School of Education, Enrollment Services, Bookstore and the Wellness Center - including a pool, racquetball and basketball courts, running track, climbing wall and aerobics facilities.
+The HEC is providing first-rate recreation, exercise and instructional and research opportunities for the campus community.